Loki2024/ImpulseLabs/DATABASE_SETUP.md

-# BuyBye Database Setup Guide
+# Impaulse Database Setup Guide

-This guide will help you set up the PostgreSQL database and backend server for the BuyBye application.
+This guide will help you set up the PostgreSQL database and backend server for the Impaulse application.

 ## Prerequisites